Oliverdron/2025-FYP-Orca/README.md

 #### 2. The program:
 - Loads RGB images and corresponding lesion masks (if `dataset.csv` does not exist, it will create one using `metdata.csv`)
 - Applies pre-processing methods on the images
-- Extracts up to six features (features A–F and exports them to `dataset.csv`)
+- Extracts up to six features (A to F and exports them to `dataset.csv`)
 - Trains and evaluates classifiers (based on `dataset.csv`) with cross-validation and hyperparameter tuning
 - Exports detailed probability and metric files along with saved model objects